Challenging the Official History of The Art of War and the Terra Cotta Army of Qin Shi Huang

 As a final footnote, we have today a book that shows in clear, concise steps how to ensure people can live in peace in a complex environment.
 We have an exhibit that shows just how dreadful the costs of war are.
 We are left to conclude that though peace takes a great deal of work to achieve, war takes even more work, and its benefits are not at all evident.
 Both are artifacts of Qin Shi Huang, the greatest peacemaker and nation builder ever.
 But both the monument and the book are known throughout the world today— as instruments of war.

 David G. Jones B.A., M.A.

+Please buy my book and help me to continue my research.
 If you are interested in reading the fascinating story of how a small kingdom in pre-China was able to end 200 years of internecine war and found the great nation of China, read: The School of Sun Tzu – Winning Empires without War.
 It is available from Amazon.ca, Amazon.com and Iuniverse.com.